Want to know more about joining Cedar?

 Who can I contact for further information?

-If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling, please contact one of the following:
+If you wish to discuss your child’s educational needs, please contact one of the following:

 We hope these have answered any queries you may have but do not hesitate to contact the school if you have further questions.